 Fire Pro Wrestling World Advanced Controls Guide

 There are plenty of sources to find how to play Fire Pro Wrestling World.
-Albeit, some are more reliable than other.
-Rest assured, I’ve done the footwork for you and compiled my resulst after testing them here.
+Albeit, some are more reliable than others.
+Rest assured, I’ve done the footwork for you and compiled my results after testing them.

 1. Knowing Your Buttons

-While this doesn’t count as advanced, it is extremely important to understand the default control scheme as it relates to an Xbox 360.
-Typically, all the official documentation on the game is written for 360 users, but still provide useful information.
+While this doesn’t count as advanced, it is extremely important to understand the default control scheme as it relates to an Xbox 360 as. for some reason, all official documentation on the game is written for 360 users (although FPW World is only available for PC & PS4), but still provides useful information.
 I’ve tested and provided the controls for your consumption.

 What you should know: